-You should receive fitting instructions for upgrades when you buy them from your supplier.
-However, to be able to fit them, you first need to know how to open the computer's cover and what to look for inside.
-This chapter tells you how to take the top cover off and how to partially dismantle the computer case.
+When you buy a hardware upgrade from your supplier you should receive fitting instructions for it.
+However, to be able to fit it, you first need to know how to open the computer's cover and what to look for inside.
+This chapter tells you how to take the top cover off and how to dismantle the computer case sufficiently to be able to install standard hardware upgrades.